 Heifer's Work in Senegal

 Heifer Senegal is in its infant stage.
 It seeks to build foundations for a successful country program based on leveraging positive practices.
 It has currently launched its first series of projects in three geographically distinct and ethnically distinguished zones in an attempt to explore the potential and challenges of Heifer’s approach in different contexts.
+Agriculture, fishing and animal husbandry remain extensive and unproductive due to lack of know-how and possibly lack of political interest in the Southern region.
+Overall, Senegal holds great opportunity for agriculture and community development; it is a secure environment with a stable political system and a fairly good capacity among existing management structures.

 Key Services Heifer Provides:

-Sustainable agricultural production: Livestock breeding and management training
+Sustainable agricultural production: livestock breeding and management training

-Post-harvest management and processing: Providing training for producing produce for export; Agricultural and livestock supplies commercialization
+Post-harvest management and processing: Providing training for producing produce for export; agricultural and livestock supplies commercialization

 Nutrition: Promoting food security through advocacy and sustainable food systems